coni2k/SS/Notes.md

 remove square must follow the same router as search hint! square type, it should be easy think about group number type!

+---
+square + group number . isavailable prop are changed - check related places

+---
+group number hint removal doesnt work - simply continue with Case 5 remove one of the 1s and the hint stays the problem is that the hint itself sets the other squares availability for number1 and when we check whether there is any availability, it cant find any. in other words, it blocks itself ?! how to continue;
+. earlier we were removing it anyway - without checking any condition - should we try that again?
+. or we should ignore availability false situation in removehints case? but then can it lead to other problems?